Coin-Degeni/EVM-projects/README.md

 These are my web3 projects
 As you know, I have built in several web3 projects on different networks.
 <div>If you want, you can see.</div>
-<h3>I think Runes is making the progress of creating fungible tokens on Bitcoin more efficent than BRC-20.
-The era of Runes is coming.</h3>
+<h3>I think Runes is making the progress of creating fungible tokens on Bitcoin more efficent than BRC-20. <br>The era of Runes is coming.</h3>

 <h3><u><strong><i>Turtsat</i></strong></u> &nbsp;(Bitcoin)</h3>